EkaterinaKasilina/EkaterinaKasilina.github.io/about.md

 <!--author-->

-As an accomplished Senior Data Scientist with over a decade in machine learning I specialise in classic ml, timeseries forecasting and NLP tasks and consistently deliver high-quality products.I have designed and developed data-driven solutions that enhanced operational efficiency, improved demand forecasting, boosted customer satisfaction, and drove revenue growth for various clients, including railway companies, retailers, and telecom providers.
+As an accomplished Senior Data Scientist with over a decade of experience in machine learning I specialise in classic ml, timeseries forecasting and NLP tasks and consistently deliver high-quality products.I have designed and developed data-driven solutions that enhanced operational efficiency, improved demand forecasting, boosted customer satisfaction, and drove revenue growth for various clients, including railway companies, retailers, and telecom providers.

 In addition to my technical work, I mentor data scientists and have created courses and resources for professional development.
 I am passionate about exploring new technologies and sharing my expertise with others.